 We want our children to do well in exams and effective revision plays a crucial role.
-Whilst you can't revise for your child, there are lots of ways you can help them revise for themselves.
-This ranges from spending time with them to checking what they know and helping them remember things, to providing the right homelife so that they can be at their most alert, healthy and resilient.
+Whilst you can't revise for your child, there are lots of ways you can help them.
+This ranges from checking what they know and helping them remember things, to providing the right homelife so that they can be at their most alert, healthy and resilient.